 The results of the financial calculations for a long term gold price assumption of \$950 per Au ounce for the three process alternatives are compared in Table 18.8.
 The assumption of \$950 per Au ounce is consistent with current long term price outlooks which reflect the increasing gold price trend in the markets.
-A lower price was used in the pit optimizations to assure a margin in the production plan at the long term gold price.
+A lower price was used in the pit optimizations to assure a margin above cost in the production plan at the long term gold price.

-The financial results listed in Table 18.7, indicate a positive performance for all three alternatives.
+The financial results listed in Table 18.8, indicate a positive performance for all three alternatives.
 The heap leach only operation is projected to deliver a strong IRR at 26.9%, due to a lower operating cost and capital cost per ounce than the combinations heap leach and mill alternatives.
 The heap leach and mill alternatives are projected to have lower IRRs due to higher operating cost per ounce and capital costs associated with the mill.
 The 100 ktpd mill improves the IRR and NPV for the same production, due to some economy of scale, and a shorter mine life.

-The sensitivity of Internal Rate of Return (IRR) is listed in Table 18.9.
-Sensitivity of NPV at discount rates ranging from 0% to 10%, to changes in operating cost, capital cost and process gold recovery are listed in Tables 18.9, 18.10 and 18.11, respectively.
-For the operating cost, capital cost and process gold recovery sensitivity calculation, the driving parameter is changed as a percentage of the base analysis value over a range of +/- 15%.
+The sensitivity of Internal Rate of Return (IRR) to gold price is listed in Table 18.9A and the sensitivity of NPV@5% to gold price is listed in Table 18.9B.
+Sensitivity of NPV at discount rates ranging from 0% to 10%, to changes in operating cost, capital cost and process gold recovery are listed in Tables 18.10, 18.11 and 18.12, respectively.
+For the operating cost, capital cost and process gold recovery sensitivity calculation, the driving parameter was changed as a percentage of the base analysis value over a range of +/- 15%.

-The sensitivity of the financial results to changes in input assumptions of operating cost and capital costs are shown in Tables 18.9 and 18.10.
-The IRR changes approximately +/- 7% for a variation of +/- 15% in the cost assumption.
-The sensitivity to gold price and process recovery is larger, as illustrated in Table 18.9 and 18.11, respectively.
+The IRR changes approximately +/- 7% for a variation of +/- 15% in the input cost assumption.
+The sensitivity to gold price and process recovery is larger, as illustrated in Table 18.9a and 18.12, respectively.
 The IRR changes +/- 16-20% from the IRR at the \$950 price over the range in gold price of \$750 - \$1200 ounce.
 The sensitivity to process recovery emphasizes the importance of the on-going metallurgical test work.